- What type of stud finder are you looking for?

 Stud finders can be used to electronically help you to find studs and other things behind the wall covering that you cannot see with your eyes in the walls.

-These gadgets are rather handy and are important tools for builders and carpenters and DIY’ers.
+These gadgets are rather handy and are important tools for carpenters and carpenters and DIY’ers.

-Stud finder production began in 1980s [1], considered a modern device back then, now thousands of newer, more advanced models now permeate the market.
+Stud finder production began in the 1980s [1], considered a modern device back then, and now thousands of newer, more advanced models now permeate the building sites abroad.

 Stud finders have 2 primary classifications, magnetic and electronic.